Gibber13/blogs.nearinfinity.com/chris_rohr/_posts/2012-10-08-svn-export-in-git.markdown

 Here is an explaination of the parts of that command:

-+ --remote is the remote location of the git repo that you want to export
++ remote is the remote location of the git repo that you want to export
 + branch is the branch on that repo that you want to export
-+ | tar -x sends the output of archive (a tarball) and pipes it to the tar command to extract in the location where you are.
++ tar -x sends the output of archive (a tarball) and pipes it to the tar command to extract in the location where you are.